gxxxr-111/canvas-pull/README.md

 4. Check file changes

     You can utilize `VSCode` to check the commit tree and view the differences.
 For macOS users, some third-party applications such as `Fork` are also excellent options.

+# Imperfections

+Since the generation rule of `file_id` is currently unclear.
+There is temporarily no way to compare remote files with local files without downloading them from the remote server.
+If there is any approach to distinguish files at both ends using unique id, hash functions or others, you are welcome to open an issue!